spoj/gemini-map/README.md

     https://example.com/some/webpage.html
 ```

-# Example splitting a PDF into pages (requires PDFium library):
+# Example splitting a PDF into individual pages:
 cargo run --package gemini-map -- \
     -p "Describe the content of this page." \
     -m "gemini-pro-vision" \